KRWK: Rock 102 returns

 "Talk FM", because of being the Fargo affiliate for both Rush Limbaugh and Sean Hannity, did not fare well in the Arbitron ratings, registering a 1.7 share in the Spring 2013 ratings, well behind overall leader KFGO, another talk station on AM who had a 15.5 share.
-At 4 p.m. on September 8, 2013, following the end of the Minnesota Vikings season opener broadcast, KRWK returned to its original Rock format and branding as Rock 102 in an effort to compete with KQWB-FM, who relocated from 98.7 to 105.1 just a few weeks earlier, and KPFX.
-The station launched with 2,000 songs in a row, and will remain Fargo's FM affiliate for the Minnesota Vikings as well as North Dakota State Bison football and Fargo Force hockey.
+At 4 p.m. on September 8, 2013, following the end of the Minnesota Vikings season opener broadcast, KRWK returned to its original rock format and branding as Rock 102 in an effort to compete with KQWB-FM, who relocated from 98.7 to 105.1 just a few weeks earlier, and KPFX.
+The station launched with 2,000 songs in a row, and remained Fargo's FM affiliate for the Minnesota Vikings as well as North Dakota State Bison football and Fargo Force hockey.